Sush-prog/HospitalManagement/README.md

 # HospitalManagement
-Project work on Topic HospitalManagement
+Project work on Topic HospitalManagement This is first repository.